 - This issue leads to [worst case outcomes], and will only get worse over time.

 - There is a way to solve this problem and find a better way to achieve [key activity], making life [quantifiable impact, such as easier, faster], leading to [positive overall outcomes / emotions].

 If you’re in doubt about what to put in the above narrative, think about these questions to help fill in the blanks:

 - Target audience: Who are your target customers?
 Who uses the product or solution?

-- The primary problem: What’s the primary problem every target customer has that you can solve?
+- The primary concern: What’s the primary concern every target customer has that you can solve?

 - Key activity: What is the key activity customers are doing when using your product or solution?

 - End goal: What’s the end goal of performing this activity?

 - Worst case outcomes: What’s the worst case outcome if the problem isn’t addressed?
 Quantifiable impact: How can you measure the impact of solving the issue?